Pandesal

 1 egg

-Dissolve the yeast in the water.
-Add milk, sugar and melted butter.
-In a separate bowl put the flour and salt together.
-Make a well in a middle and pour the liquide.
-Work on the dough until it becomes smooth and elastic.
-You can powder your hands and your working table to help you in kneading the bread.
-Cut 24 portions of this dough and form a shape of pandesal.
+In a bowl put the warm water, egg, sugar, salt and melted butter.
+On your table put the flour make a small well in the middle and pour the water, egg, sugar, salt and melted butter mixture.
+Mix them well.
+Add the active yeast.
+Knead them well for about fifteen minutes make a ball form and let it stand until it doubles in size.
+Do your second kneading.
+Wait until the dough becomes elastic it means that the yeast is working well.
+You can powder your hands with more flour if it becomes sticky.
+Cut 40 portions of this dough and form a shape of pandesal.
+Round elongated and a bit flat on the top.
 Line them up with spacing over a parchment paper.
-Let them rise for about 2 hours.
+Let them rise for about 2 hours again.
 Before bakign them spray the top with water to ensure a crispy crust and powder it with breadcrumbs.
 Preheat the oven at 200° celsius and bake for about 20-25 minutes.
+If you are using a bread machine, use your machine to do the two first kneading.
+Once they are baked dust them with some bread crumbs.

 Hi I want to try this recipe but I’m quite confused, am I going to add the milk, sugar and butter in the yeast dissolved with water?
 Please help I really want to try this recipe thanks!